AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/pi-to-ocs-data-transfers/transfer-data-to-ocs.md

 1. (Optional) To show hidden implicit PI points, turn on the **Show Implicit PI Points** toggle.

-1. To view another PI point's details, select to select a different PI point in the transfer list.
+1. To view another PI point's details, select a different PI point in the transfer list.

 1. To close the `PI Point Information` pane, select **View Details** or **x**.